nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 " %}

 Format: `view INDEX`
-* Views the grade of the student at index `INDEX` for the currently focused class.
+* Views the grades of the student at index `INDEX` for the currently focused class.
+* Only sessions that are graded for the student will have the grades displayed.

 Example:
 * `grade 2 s/Lab 1 g/93` then `view 2` returns `1.
 Lab 1: 93`, which is the grade of the student at index 2 for the session **Lab 1**.